-7.8 Managing Email
+8.8 Managing Email

-- Access to our email systems will always take place in accordance with data protection legislation and in line with other policies, including confidentiality, acceptable use policies and the code of conduct/behaviour policy. - The forwarding of any chain messages/emails is not permitted. - Spam or junk mail will be blocked and reported to the email provider. - Any electronic communication which contains sensitive or personal information will only be sent using secure and encrypted email. - Setting email addresses and other official contact details will not be used for setting up personal social media accounts. - Members of the community will immediately inform Rob Newlands (DSL) if they receive offensive communication, and this will be recorded in our safeguarding files/records. - Excessive social email use can interfere with teaching and learning and will be restricted; access to external personal email accounts may be blocked on site. - We will have a dedicated email for reporting wellbeing and pastoral issues.
-This inbox will be managed by designated and trained staff (Sophie Shannon; DDSL/SENCO & Inclusion Manager).
+- Access to our email systems will always take place in accordance with data protection legislation and in line with other policies, including confidentiality, acceptable use policies and the code of conduct/behaviour policy. - The forwarding of any chain messages/emails is not permitted. - o Spam or junk mail will be blocked and reported to the email provider. - Any electronic communication which contains sensitive or personal information will only be sent using secure and encrypted email. - Setting email addresses and other official contact details will not be used for setting up personal social media accounts. - Members of the community will immediately inform the Head of School if they receive offensive communication, and this will be recorded in our safeguarding files/records. - Excessive social email use can interfere with teaching and learning and will be restricted; access to external personal email accounts may be blocked on site.

-7.8.1 Staff email
+8.8.1 Staff email

-- The use of personal email addresses by staff for any official setting business is not permitted. - All members of staff are provided with an email address to use for all official communication. - Members of staff are encouraged to have an appropriate work life balance when responding to email, especially if communication is taking place between staff, learners and parents.
+- East Sussex County Council - The use of personal email addresses by staff for any official setting business is not permitted. - All members of staff are provided with an email address to use for all official communication. - Members of staff are encouraged to have an appropriate work life balance when responding to email, especially if communication is taking place between staff, learners, and parents.

-7.8.2 Learner email
+8.8.2 Learner email

-- Learners will use provided email accounts for educational purposes. - Learners will sign an acceptable use policy and will receive education regarding safe and appropriate email etiquette before access is permitted. - For EYFS pupils, whole-class or group email addresses may be used for communication outside of the setting.
+- Learners will use provided email accounts for educational purposes. - Learners will sign an acceptable use policy and will receive education regarding safe and appropriate email etiquette before access is permitted. - Whole-class or group email addresses may be used for communication outside of the setting.

-7.9 Live Stream Lessons for Remote Learning
+8.9 Live Stream Lessons for Remote Learning

 - Live stream is a somewhat broad term and, in some cases, can refer to a platform where the teacher and the children are all linked into a video call/conference and see one another.
 In other cases, it may refer to a live broadcast, where only the teacher, or whoever is providing the content, is visible and the children are viewing the content, without being seen themselves.
-In the latter example, although not linked into the broadcast with their images, the children may be able to interact through a live chat function. - When planning the use of live stream platforms within remote learning our school will: - Consider whether the technology is available to children/families and make alternative arrangements for provision where necessary. - o Ensure that staff are trained to use the technology. - Ensure that children's behaviour/interactions are managed in line with the expectations of the school behaviour policy. - Risk assess the platform being used and consider whether there are functions, such as live chat, pupil's use of video camera, or the recording of the session, which need to be disabled or which require further measures to support their appropriate use.
+In the latter example, although not linked into the broadcast with their images, the children may be able to interact through a live chat function. - When planning the use of live stream platforms within remote learning our school will: - Consider whether the technology is available to children/families and make alternative arrangements for provision where necessary. - Ensure that staff are trained to use the technology. - Ensure that children's behaviour/interactions are managed in line with the expectations of the school behaviour policy. - Risk assess the platform being used and consider whether there are functions, such as live chat, pupil's use of video camera, or the recording of the session, which need to be disabled or which require further measures to support their appropriate use.